iamapinan/oauth-install-all/README.md

 evaluating, testing and development.

 It consist of an authorization server, a resource server and test clients.
-For authentication the simpleSAMLphp framework is used as a SAML identity provider and service provider.
-That way, the full stack is controlled and there are no outside dependencies anymore which is perfect for development purposes and running it for instance in a virtual machine.
+For authentication the SimpleAuth library is used.
+This way, the full stack is controlled and there are no outside dependencies anymore which is perfect for development purposes and running it for instance in a virtual machine.

 You can run this script on Linux and Mac OS X systems.